nherman21/INFO201_finalproject/README.md

 1) Where did you download the data (e.g., a web URL)?**
 We downloaded the data from Kaggle https://www.kaggle.com/leonardopena/top50spotify2019.
 2) How was the data collected or generated?
 Make sure to explain who collected the data (not necessarily the same people that host the data), and who or what the data is about?**
-Data were stracted from: http://organizeyourmusic.playlistmachinery.com/ It was collected by Leonardo Henrique who is a Kaggle expert and data scientist.
+Data weas extracted from: http://organizeyourmusic.playlistmachinery.com/ It was collected by Leonardo Henrique who is a Kaggle expert and data scientist.
 The website helps you organise your music over a wide range of properties.
 All you need to do is load your playlist into the website and it will categorise it over 14 track properties.
 The dataset has the properties of the top 50 streamed songs of 2021.
 3) How many observations (rows) are in your data?